 Landauer’s conclusion, stated with characteristic bluntness: information “is always tied to a physical representation” and “is not a disembodied abstract entity.”

 Why does this matter for tools?
-Because every cognitive operation — every act of compressing experience into a reusable pattern, every retrieval of stored knowledge, every activation of a plan — is a physical process that transforms matter and dissipates energy.
+Because every cognitive operation — every act of encoding experience into a reusable pattern, every retrieval of stored knowledge, every activation of a plan — is a physical process that transforms matter and dissipates energy.
 A brain running at 20 watts, a Mesopotamian scribe carving a tablet, a data center running at megawatts: all are physical engines processing knowledge against a background of entropy.
 A tool, by giving knowledge a physical form, is what allows that processing to happen outside a single nervous system.
 Tools are the substrate that makes knowledge transferable.

 John Wheeler, the Princeton physicist who coined “black hole” and “wormhole,” pushed this to its logical extreme with his “It from Bit” hypothesis (1989): physical reality itself may emerge from information, every particle and field deriving its existence from binary choices.
 The holographic principle lent stunning support: the maximum information content of any region of space is bounded by its boundary area, and Einstein’s equations can be derived from information-theoretic constraints.
 At the deepest level physics can currently reach, information appears to be more fundamental than spacetime.